Last update: 1 year ago

 To prolong their life you can place carpets or pads under heavy furniture like sofas and beds and under furniture that you move often like chairs and tables to avoid scratching the floor underneath them.

 Place doormats by your house’s entrances to prevent dirt, dust, sand, asphalt and oils from being tracked onto the floor and protect your floor from getting scratched from sand and little rocks.
+Just remember to have your mats cleaned, too.

 DO’s of floating floorboards cleaning